Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Introduction

 \section{Introduction}

-Deep Neural Networks are now widely accepted and used as the primary workhorse in many of the complicated function approximation tasks encountered in engineering and sciences.
-In particular, the field of computer vision has seen a major paradigm shift from traditional innovative feature engineering to data-driven feature learning via the use of deep neural networks.
-Deep network training is well known to be time intensive and unstable.
-Batch normalization (BN) is a particularly useful tool in achieving numerical stability and regularization during network training.
-BN typically involves centering and scaling the feature maps.
-The centering and scaling operations involve computing the sample means and variances, respectively, from the samples/members in the batch.
+Deep Neural Networks (DNNs) are now widely accepted and used as the primary workhorse in many of the complicated function approximation tasks encountered in engineering and science.
+In particular, the field of computer vision has seen a major paradigm shift from traditional innovative feature engineering to data-driven feature learning via the use of DNNs.
+DNN training is well known to be time intensive and unstable.
+Batch normalization (BN) is a particularly useful tool in achieving regularization and numerical stability during network training.
+BN typically involves centering and scaling feature maps.
+The centering and scaling operations involve computing the sample means (SMs) and variances (SVs) from the samples/members in the batch, respectively.
 This task is ideally suited for the application of Stein's shrinkage method, which is well known in the field of statistics.
-Before delving into the Stein's shrinkage method, let us briefly review the widely popular batch normalization in deep learning.
+Before delving into Stein's shrinkage method, let us briefly review the widely popular BN in DNNs.

-Batch normalization was introduced in the machine learning literature primarily to accelerate training and reduce the so-called internal covariate shift \cite{Ioffe-ICML15}.
-Since its inception, several variants have populated the literature, including, but not limited to, layer normalization in Recurrent Neural Networks (RNNs) \cite{ba2016layernormalization} and Transformers, spectral normalization in generative adversarial networks (GANs) \cite{Miyato-ICLR18}, and many others.
-Improvements over BN in the form of a stochastic ``whitening'' transform to decorrelate the features in each layer at each step of the training has also been proposed in \cite{Zhang_2021_CVPR} and batch normalization preconditioning in \cite{Lange-JMLR2022}, wherein the pre-conditioner is constructed using batch statistics.
-These normalization algorithms do not address the effectiveness of improvements in stability or convergence of training in the presence of adversarial attacks.
+BN was introduced in the machine learning literature primarily to accelerate training and reduce the so-called internal covariate shift \citep{Ioffe-ICML15}.
+Since its inception, several variants have populated the literature, including, but not limited to, layer normalization in Recurrent Neural Networks (RNNs) \citep{ba2016layernormalization} and Transformers, spectral normalization in generative adversarial networks (GANs) \citep{Miyato-ICLR18}, and many others.
+Improvements in BN in the form of a stochastic ``whitening'' transform to decorrelate the features in each layer at each step of the training have also been proposed in \cite{Zhang_2021_CVPR} and BN preconditioning in \cite{Lange-JMLR2022}, wherein the preconditioner is constructed using batch statistics.
+These normalization algorithms do not address the effectiveness of theoretical improvements in the stability or convergence of training in the presence of adversarial attacks.

+The primary motivation of this paper is to explore whether classical statistical techniques, specifically James–Stein (JS) shrinkage estimators, can bring theoretical and practical benefits when applied to DNNs.
+Although many advances in adversarial robustness focus on architectural changes or alternative training objectives, our approach is fundamentally different: we revisit a classical estimator from multivariate statistics and investigate how its well-understood risk-reduction properties behave in the presence of adversarial perturbations.